My-GitHub99/Fan-Controller-Application/README.md

 d.
 If the temperature is greater than or equal 90C turn on the fan with 75% of its

+e.
+If the temperature is greater than or equal 120C turn on the fan with 100% of its maximum speed.

 # Simulation